BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 They confer legitimacy on the political system by symbolically invoking *the will of the people*, but in reality, such a unified will does not exist.
 Many people abstain from voting, and a significant portion of the population may not be eligible to vote at all.

-Moreover, election outcomes are shaped by arbitrary rules---they are contigent In the U.S., for example, the popular vote does not directly determine the outcome; instead, the electoral college decides the presidency, often making a few swing states the key deciders.
+Moreover, election outcomes are shaped by arbitrary rules---they are contigent.
+In the U.S., for example, the popular vote does not directly determine the outcome; instead, the electoral college decides the presidency, often making a few swing states the key deciders.
 In Germany, government coalitions are typically formed after elections, yet no single voter casts a ballot for the specific coalition that ends up governing.
 These complexities highlight how elections, while significant, are far from a straightforward expression of a unified popular will.